LONDON (Reuters) - International sanctions have a patchy history, and Iran’s oil elite have been dodging them for decades.

 Even so, the sanctions have left Indian companies struggling to pay for their Iranian crude.
 They had been paying in euros via Turkey’s Halkbank, but that route looks vulnerable to new sanctions.
 Halbank’s general manager Suleyman Aslan said on January 26 Halkbank would continue to handle customers’ oil payments to Iran as long as they comply with international regulations.

 As an alternative, New Delhi and Tehran have set up a payment method using the rupee, which is not freely traded on international markets, to pay for 45 percent of oil imports.
-India owes Tehran about $11 billion a year for imports.
+India owes Tehran about $11 billion.

 Iran has already started paying Indian exporters in rupees, but refiners are waiting to hear whether they will have to pay hefty taxes before using rupees to pay for oil.

 Payments to Indian exporters, owed about $3 billion, are being remitted through Iran’s Bank Parsian which has opened an account with India’s UCO bank, said M. Rafeeque Ahmed, president of the Federation of Indian Export Organisations.
 Bank Parsian is among private Iranian banks that are free from sanctions against Iran’s state-owned banks.

 In its search for new outlets, Tehran is also courting smaller Asian countries that may have been neglected.
 For example, Iran is offering to supply Pakistan with 80,000 bpd on a three-month deferred payment plan.